F

 What Factors can Influence the Cost of Living in Westmont?

-Utilities: Similar to the prices of any other goods or services, utility expenditures can exhibit substantial variability, influenced by factors such as climate, energy sources accessibility, geographical location and state regulations.
-Costs related to electricity, water, heating, and waste disposal can fluctuate, whether higher or lower, contingent on the city or state.
-In Westmont, the utilities index is 8.9% higher than the national average.
+Utilities: Like everything else, utilities costs can range significantly depending on factors like climate, energy sources available, location and even state regulations.
+Things like electricity, water, heating and waste disposal costs can be higher or lower, depending on the city or state.
+The utilities index in Westmont comes in at 16.4% higher than the national average.

 Where is the Data From?